brucou/movie-search-app/article/article.md

 I barely touched the surface of the subject.
 Other areas of interest I might touch in other articles if you guys give positive feedback :
-- modelling user interface behaviour with state machines : a hands-on approach
+- modelling user interface with state machines : a hands-on approach
 - state machine, state charts, and componentization against complexity
 - how to incorporate state machines in your favorite framework
-- model-based testing for user interfaces
+- model- and property-based testing for user interfaces